Application Process Now Closed

 You will not be considered for this internship program if you are enrolled in any summer day classes or have a week(s) vacation scheduled during this timeframe.

 This is a paid, temporary position, Monday – Friday.
 Hours of operation may vary for community health center clinic internship assignments.
 Please note that nurse interns are not eligible to receive any benefits and will not be paid for any vacation, holidays, or sick time taken during the course of the ten-week program.

-If extended an offer to be a student nurse intern, students must follow the IBC hiring process, which includes pre-employment drug screening and criminal background check.
-Offers may be withdrawn for any candidate who fails to successfully complete both aspects of the screening process.
+If extended an offer to be a student nurse intern, students must follow the Independence Blue Cross hiring process, which includes a criminal background check.
+Offers may be withdrawn for any candidate who fails to successfully complete the screening process.